* Euro/yen pulls away from previous day's 18-month high

 By Masayuki Kitano

-SINGAPORE, Jan 3 The yen edged higher after
+SINGAPORE, Jan 3 The yen edged higher on

-hitting a 29-month low versus the dollar on Thursday, having
+Thursday but remained near a 29-month low versus the dollar and

 dollar rose to as high as 87.36 yen earlier on Thursday on